 Does not need light.
 One great advantage that thermal imaging has is that it acts passively.
-This means that it does not need a light source to work perfectly.
-Thus, it has added applications in night hunting.
-Also, it will not produce interference when viewing through fog and dust.
+Using thermal imaging cameras or night vision devices means that it does not need a visible light source to work perfectly.
+Thus, regardless of poor lighting conditions at night, these thermal imagers have great benefit in night hunting especially where the naked eye cannot see through thereby aiding night vision.
+Also, it will not produce an interference when viewing through fog and dust.

 High distance coverage.
 Another benefit that thermal imaging brings during hunting is range.
 Since it does not need a short-wavelength source, the detected range is higher.
-Thus, hunters will have more room for vision and tracking games or fowl.
+Thus, hunters will have more room for vision and tracking games or fowl using these thermal cameras.

 On the other hand, long-range night hunters must always prefer the comfort of thermal imaging.
 This is because it does not have any light source, meaning that you will have a wider observation angle and distance from targets.
 Note that most thermal imagers with precise and high resolution cost hundreds, even thousands of dollars.